marcjulianschwarz/obsidian-vault-blog/Posts/mlprague.md

 ![Image at Conference of multi-model approach](/images/mlprague_valeo.jpg)

-This turned out to work quite well and is currently in use.
+This turned out to work well and is in use right now.

 ## Large Language Models